simb/FlashSocket.IO/README.md

 Because this project makes use of git submodules you must make use of the recursive clone.

 git clone --recursive git://github.com/simb/FlashSocket.IO.git

+# Building

+Because this library is dependent on the websocket library, you must add the support/websocket-js path to you source path in flash builder or your build files.